fomightez/cl_sq_demo-binder/README.md

 I tried to include attributions for each resource when they were not mine; however, let me know if you catch an oversight or you'd like to suggest an improvement.

+## Related

+See [here](https://github.com/fomightez/structurework#related-binderized-utilities) for a listing of resources in a similar vein yet targeted to macromolecular structure data.
+In particular, see [cl_demo-binder](https://github.com/fomightez/cl_demo-binder) for the companion set to this one.

 ## Technical notes